Licenses

 An image depicting a close up of a filing cabinet with multiple folders, a folder with Licenses is at the forefront

-In the dynamic realm of creative expression, copyright licenses serve as crucial tools for safeguarding the rights of creators while enabling the dissemination of their works.
-Understanding the different types of copyright licenses available in the UK is essential for both creators and users of copyrighted materials.
-This comprehensive guide delves into the world of copyright licensing, empowering you to make informed decisions about the use and protection of creative works.
+In the dynamic realm of creative expression, copyright licences serve as crucial tools for safeguarding the rights of creators while enabling the dissemination of their works.
+Understanding the different types of copyright licences available in the UK is essential for both creators and users of copyrighted materials.
+This comprehensive guide deep dives into the world of copyright licencing, empowering you to make informed decisions about the use and protection of creative works.

 Unveiling the essentials of copyright licensing

-A copyright license is a legal agreement between the copyright holder and the user of a copyrighted work.
+A copyright licence is a legal agreement between the copyright holder and the user of a copyrighted work.
 It grants the user permission to use the work in specific ways, such as reproduction, distribution, adaptation, or public performance.
-Copyright licenses can be tailored to meet the specific needs of both creators and users, ensuring that the rights of all parties are protected.
+Copyright licences can be tailored to meet the specific needs of both creators and users, ensuring that the rights of all parties are protected.

-Collective copyright licenses for use in Higher Education
+Collective copyright licences for use in Higher Education

 The University has the following collective copyright licences: